Hi there, I'm Kai Xiang!

 Research interests: My research focuses on information manipulation (censorship, propaganda), online civil society, and the use of technology by marginalised groups / for social justice.

 I created and maintain the POFMA’ed Dataset, a dataset of every electronic communication subject to Singapore’s law against ‘fake news’.
-Read this Explainer Infographic for an overview of the law and its uses.
+Check out this overview of POFMA and how it has been used in Singapore.

 I also co-founded the Singapore Internet Watch.